"The Nightingale" Review

 As I lay there crying in the middle of the night, I wondered why I do this to myself.
 I read to escape, not to feel!
-I also started to think that Hannah’s story was too perceptive.
-Hannah must have based The Nightingale on something real.
-So, let’s talk about Hannah’s inspiration for The Nightingale.
+I also started to think that “The Nightingale” was too perceptive.
+Hannah must have based it on something real.
+Please Note: This review contains spoilers.

-The Nightingale is about how two French sisters, Viann and Isabelle, survive World War II.
+“The Nightingale” is about how two French sisters, Viann and Isabelle, survive World War II.
 It has everything a good World War II book should have: pain, suffering, strength, hope, and bravery.
-The book takes place in the French countryside and Paris.
+“The Nightingale” takes place in the French countryside and Paris.
 The story also takes us to the Pyrenees, which brings me to Isabelle.

 On Isabelle’s grueling walk from Paris to the French countryside she watches as Nazi planes mow down masses of people fleeing Paris.
-After seeing “a woman fly into the air like a rag doll and hit the ground in a heap,” (p.
-45) Isabelle felt compelled to contribute to the war effort.
+After seeing “a woman fly into the air like a rag doll and hit the ground in a heap,” Isabelle feels compelled to contribute to the war effort.
 During an argument with her sister she says, “I am not hiding out in the country while the Nazi’s destroy France… Let me tell you want I saw out there.
 French troops running from the enemy, Nazis murdering innocents.
-Maybe you can ignore that, but I won’t.” (p.
-62) Later Isabelle joins the resistance and volunteers to escort downed Allied pilots across the Pyrenees to Spain.
+Maybe you can ignore that, but I won’t.”
+Later Isabelle joins the resistance and volunteers to escort downed Allied pilots across the Pyrenees to Spain.

-[Andrée de Jongh’s] story was magnificent, mesmerizing, and perhaps most importantly, I hadn’t read about it before.
+“[Andrée de Jongh’s] story was magnificent, mesmerizing, and perhaps most importantly, I hadn’t read about it before.
 As a bona fide World War II buff, I had read countless novels set during the war, and yet I had never read this particular story; I didn’t know that downed airmen had hiked over the frozen peaks of the Pyrenees Mountains in boots that didn’t fit, in coats that were too small, with both German and Spanish patrols searching for them.
 I didn’t know about the ordinary French and Basque citizens who risked their lives to help the Allied soldiers on this dangerous, arduous journey.
 As I delved deeper into the research, I discovered a wealth of stories that spoke to me on a profound level.
 Quite simply, the heroism of the women of the French Resistance captured my imagination.
 For years, I collected their stories, read their accounts.
-Then I tossed the magic words into the mix — what if — and I was off and running.
+Then I tossed the magic words into the mix — what if — and I was off and running.”

-Per Sara Corbett’s New York Times Magazine article “The Escape Artist,” de Jongh actually led 118 Allied soldiers through the Pyrenees.
+Per Sara Corbett’s 2007 New York Times Magazine article “The Escape Artist,” de Jongh actually led 118 Allied soldiers through the Pyrenees.
 The comet line allowed over 700 more soldiers to escape.
 Corbett also points out the genius of de Jongh’s Comet Line: “A woman couldn’t carry a gun or fly a bomber jet, but she could walk unnoticed, striding down a street in a wool coat and sensible shoes as if on her way to the market or a typist’s job, trailed quietly by two or three wayward soldiers in disguise.”

 Consequently, when the Nazi’s caught de Jongh, they refused believe that she was the mastermind behind the Comet Line.
-As Hannah pointed out, Isabelle has a similar experience: “‘I am the Nightingale,’ she said, standing on burned, bloody feet.
+As Hannah pointed out, Isabelle has a similar experience in “The Nightingale”: “‘I am the Nightingale,’ she said, standing on burned, bloody feet.
 She turned to the German who had tortured her.
 Schmidt laughed.
 ‘You, a girl?
-The infamous Nightingale?’” (p.
-373)
+The infamous Nightingale?’”

-After a Jewish child, Jean Georges is left with Viann, she decides to hide him in the orphanage at her church.
+After a Jewish child, Jean Georges, is left with Viann, she decides to hide him in the orphanage at her church.
 She asks for Mother Marie-Therese for help.
-Mother agrees and convinces Viann to save more Jewish children: “‘You are the leader of this now, and if we are risking out lives for one child, we may as well try to save more.’” (p.
-328) Viann’s determination to help Jean Georges was my favorite part of The Nightingale.
-Viann finally realizes that ignoring the war and all the Nazis' despicable actions made her complicit.
+Mother agrees and convinces Viann to save more Jewish children: “‘You are the leader of this now, and if we are risking out lives for one child, we may as well try to save more.’”
+Viann’s determination to help Jean Georges was my favorite part of “The Nightingale.”
+Viann finally realizes that ignoring the war and all the Nazis' despicable actions makes her complicit.

 I love being wrapped up in a book this way, and I have Hannah’s excellent writing to thank for that.
-I also appreciated all the historical references in The Nightingale.
+I also appreciated all the historical references in “The Nightingale.”
 And I’m glad it got me to look up Andrée de Jongh.
 Of course, World War II novels are always loaded with interesting history.
 They are also usually pretty good, which is why I want to know what your favorite World War II books are.
 Let me know in the comments!

 By Kristin Hannah

 St. Martin’s Press.
-448 pp.
+593 pp.